Berenice02/ProbabilisticRobotics/README.md

 |------|---------|-------|
 | translation | 2240.402 | 1500.318 |

-Finally, the image below shows the evolution of chi error and numbers of inliers for both constraints.
+Finally, the image below shows the evolution of chi error and number of inliers for both constraints.

 ![stats](./output/stats.jpg)

 As expected, at the end of the optimization, the landmark error is still high and the number of inlier measurements are 19212 out of 19631.

-On the other hand, the poses error was 0 since the measurements and the initial guess refer to the same data (odometry).
+On the other hand, at start the poses error was 0 since the measurements and the initial guess refer to the same data (odometry).
 However, at the end of the optimization, the error returns small and the number of inliers continued to be the totality of measurements.

 # References